 It is important to keep the doctor informed of any side effects or pain.
 The doctor can only make changes in treatment or treat side effects if he or she is informed by the patient.

 This information has been taken from An Overview of Pancreatic Cancer, a booklet produced by the Pancreatic Cancer Action Network.
-To receive a complimentary copy, please contact a Patient and Liaison Services (PALS) Associate toll free at 877-272-6226 or email firstname.lastname@example.org.
-PALS Associates are available M-F 7am-5pm Pacific Time.
+To receive a complimentary copy of the booklet, please contact Patient Central toll free at 877-272-6226 or email firstname.lastname@example.org.
+Associates are available M-F 7am-5pm Pacific Time.

 Information provided by the Pancreatic Cancer Action Network, Inc. (“PanCAN”) is not a substitute for medical advice, diagnosis, treatment or other health care services.
 PanCAN may provide information to you about physicians, products, services, clinical trials or treatments related to pancreatic cancer, but PanCAN does not recommend nor endorse any particular health care resource.
 In addition, please note that any personal information you provide to PanCAN’s associates during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
 Stored constituent information may be used to inform PanCAN programs and activities.
 Information also may be provided in aggregate or limited formats to third parties to guide future pancreatic cancer research and treatment efforts.
 PanCAN will not provide personal directly identifying information (such as your name or contact information) to such third parties without your prior written consent unless required or permitted by law to do so.